24 Oct '17

-Chemists at the Moscow Lomonosov State University (MSU) have come up with a range of biosensors based on what’s known as Prussian Blue (PB).
+Chemists at the Moscow Lomonosov State University (MSU) earlier this year came up with a range of biosensors based on what’s known as Prussian Blue (PB).